tock/libtock-rs/doc/DesignConsiderations.md

 refactorings.
 Different types of tests offer different capabilities:

   * **Host-based unit tests** run on a non-Tock host OS (such as Linux).
-They can only be used with portable `libtock_core` code, as they code they test must run on both Tock and the host OS.
+They can only be used with portable `libtock_core` code, as the code they test must run on both Tock and the host OS.
 These tests must either test code that does not directly use system calls, or must direct the system calls to a fake Tock kernel.
 These tests can be fast (compile and run in seconds),